federicogiorgi-net/Transit-Simulations-Simulink/README.md

 - **Lateral dynamics**: non-compensated acceleration (cant + curvature), roll angle θ, lateral offset y.
 ---

-See `/docs/RelazioneDinamica.pdf` for the full technical write-up and diagrams.
+See `Technical Report.pdf` for the full technical write-up and diagrams.
 ---

-## 🔧 Requirements
+## Requirements

 - **MATLAB R2020a+** with **Simulink**.
 - No Simscape required; standard Simulink + MATLAB Function blocks are used.